-- Whenever a student is absent, a parent or guardian must notify the school in writing before 9:15 a.m. - Until such time that the proper documentation for an excused absence is received by the Attendance Office, the student will be marked as "Absent-Unexcused." - Methods of contacting the school are as follows: - o Preferred Method: Use the Crespi App attendance feature to submit an electronic note. - Submit a handwritten note from the parent upon the students return to school. - Details regarding proper documentation for excused absences can be found below.
+- Students are considered absent if they miss 30 or more minutes of a class. - Whenever a student is absent, a parent or guardian must notify the school in writing before 9:15 a.m. - Any student arriving to campus after 9:15 a.m. is considered absent and will require a parent/guardian to report the absence. - Until proper documentation for an excused absence is received by the Attendance Office, the student will be marked as "Absent-Unexcused." - Methods of contacting the school are as follows: - Preferred Method: Use the Crespi App attendance feature to submit an electronic note. - Submit a handwritten note from the parent upon the students return to school. - Details regarding proper documentation for excused absences can be found below.